Hans-Adolf von Moltke: Danzig crisis

-On 9 August 1939, Ribbentrop forbade Moltke from returning to Warsaw after Moltke hadrrived to take his summer vacation in Germany.
+On 9 August 1939, Ribbentrop forbade Moltke from returning to Warsaw after Moltke had arrived to take his summer vacation in Germany.
 The same order was also applied to Herbert von Dirksen, the German ambassador in London, and to Count Johannes von Welczeck, the German ambassador in Paris.
 On 9 August 1939, Ribbentrop's deputy, Dr. Brücklmeir, phoned Moltke to tell him that was not to return to Warsaw and remain in Germany.
 Moltke very much wanted to return to Poland to oversee the return of German citizens in Poland before the war started and protested the order, saying he felt "like a captain who had deserted his company at the critical moment".
 As the crisis was heating up in the late summer of 1939, Ribbentrop was afraid of the possibility of diplomatic concessions that might resolve the crisis peacefully and accordingly wanted all of his ambassadors out of London, Paris and Warsaw to hinder efforts to negotiate an end to the crisis.
 Moltke, who was aware that Germany had decided to invade Poland, protested the order and said that as the German ambassador to Poland, he had the responsibility of evacuating the German citizens in Poland before the war started.